lnalborczyk/phd_thesis/docs/01-chap1.md

 This first set of questions refer to the *nature* of inner speech, that is, *what* is it ?
 In the current work, we are mostly concerned with this first question.
 Another related set of fascinating questions revolve around the *function* question, that is, *what is it for* [e.g.,@alderson-day_inner_2015] ?
 The influential Vygotskian theory of inner speech development suggests that inner speech evolves from *private speech* (i.e., self-adressed overt speech) during childhood.
 As such, we (as others have argued elsewhere) postulate that the functions of inner speech are inherited from the functions of private speech, via a mechanism of internalisation.
 The specific features of this internalisation processs are worthy of investigation on their own (and we briefly discuss them later on) but we are mostly interesred in the *what is* (the nature) question here.
 Thus, we will only sparsely address the *functions* question in the following text.

 That being said, it is interesting to look at situations in which these functions do not work as intended.
 These *dysfunctions* [that can also be considered as *mis-exadaptation*, @agnati_possible_2012] are as spread as...

-They can generally be understood as transdiagnostic processes (i.e., a process that is not specific to a single pathology), and cover various...
+Rumination can generally be understood as transdiagnostic processes (i.e., a process that is not specific to a single pathology), and cover various...

 ## Rumination as a form of repetitive negative thinking